Jollywatt/typst-fletcher/src/main.typ

 }

-/// Draw an arrow diagram
+/// Draw an arrow diagram.
 ///
 /// - ..args (array): An array of dictionaries specifying the diagram's
 ///   nodes and connections.
-/// - pad (length, pair of lengths): Minimum padding between node content and
+/// - pad (length, pair of lengths): Gaps between rows and columns.
+Ensures that
+///  nodes at adjacent grid points are at least this far apart (measured as the
-///  their bounding boxes or bounding circles.
+///  space between their bounding boxes).
+///
+/// Separate horizontal/vertical gutters can be specified with `(x, y)`.
+A
+/// single length `d` is short for `(d, d)`.
 /// - debug (bool, 1, 2, 3): Level of detail for drawing debug information.
+///  Level 1 shows a coordinate grid; higher levels show bounding boxes and
+///  anchors, etc.
-/// - node-outset (length, pair of lengths): Inset between a node's content and its bounding box.
+/// - node-outset (length, pair of lengths): Padding between a node's content
+///  and its bounding box.
 /// - defocus (number): Strength of the defocus correction. `0` to disable.
 /// - min-size (length, pair of lengths): Minimum size of all rows and columns.
 #let arrow-diagram(